MicrosoftDocs/defender-docs/defender-xdr/setup-m365deval.md

 ## Create an Office 365 E5 trial tenant

 > [!NOTE]
-> If you already have an existing Office 365 or Microsoft Entra subscription, you can skip the Office 365 E5 trial tenant creation steps.
+> If you already have an existing Microsoft 365 or Microsoft Entra subscription, you can skip the Office 365 E5 trial tenant creation steps.

 1. Go to the [Office 365 E5 product portal](https://www.microsoft.com/microsoft-365/business/office-365-enterprise-e5-business-software?activetab=pivot%3aoverviewtab) and select **Free trial**.